hyperledger/fabric/docs/source/peers/peers.md

 confidential to endorsing organizations.
 This is in contrast to the output of the chaincodes (the transaction proposal responses) which are shared with every peer in the channel, whether or not they endorsed the transaction.
-This specialization of endorsing peers is designed to help scalability.
+This specialization of endorsing peers is designed to help scalability and confidentiality.

 Finally, every time a block is committed to a peer's ledger, that peer generates an appropriate *event*. *Block events* include the full block content,